Sweet Thing (Mick Jagger song)

-"Sweet Thing" is a 1993 song recorded by English singer-songwriter Mick Jagger who also wrote it.
-It was the first single from his album Wandering Spirit and was released in January 1993.
-It was a top-ten hit in Austria, France, Norway and Switzerland.
+"Sweet Thing" is a song recorded by English singer-songwriter Mick Jagger who also wrote it.
+It was the first single from his third solo album, Wandering Spirit (1993), and was released in January 1993 by Atlantic Records.
+It was produced by Jagger with Rick Rubin, and became a top-ten hit in Austria, France, Norway and Switzerland.
 In the United States, it peaked at number 84 on the Billboard Hot 100.

 Formats and track listings

 These are the formats and track listings of major single releases of "Sweet Thing":